-The museum used to be the former house of the Belgium painter Adrien Jean Le Mayeur de Merpres who arrived in Bali in the 1930’s.
+The museum used to be the former house of the Belgium painter Adrien Jean Le Mayeur de Merpres.
+He arrived in Bali in the 1930s.

 She became his inspiration and a lot of the paintings you see today in the museum feature Ni Polok.
-Besides paintings of her there's also local art on display and you'll find numerous impressionistic works of Le Mayeur’s travels in Europe, Africa, India and the Pacific.
+Besides paintings of her, there’s also local art on display.
+You’ll find numerous impressionistic works of Le Mayeur’s travels in Europe, Africa, India, and the Pacific.

 Le Mayeur not only found inspiration through Sanur’s beautiful location with the lagoon and the reef but also found in Ni Polok his love, whom he made his wife three years later.

-One of the rooms in the museum used to be the living-room where the painter and his wife received family, friends, local artists and artists from abroad.
+One of the rooms in the museum used to be the living-room.
+Here the painter and his wife received family, friends, local artists, and artists from abroad.

 The other rooms were ex-art studios where Le Mayeur made paintings of his wife.
-Even until his death in 1958 he kept on painting because the house was planned to be turned into a museum..
+Even until his death in 1958, he kept on painting.
+He was planning to turn the house into a museum.

 After the house became a museum, Ni Polok was allowed to exploit the house on a commercial basis.

-Now and then dinners were organized but Ni Polok realized that they could harm the collections of paintings so a smaller building was created, called the Bali Nights Cafe which stands on the eastern side of the museum..
+Now and then dinners were organized but Ni Polok realized that they could harm the collections of paintings.
+A smaller building was created, called the Bali Nights Cafe which stands on the eastern side of the museum.